Writing the Perfect Resume

 This is probably my favorite section in the résumé.
 Because I’m a pretentious bastard, my résumé mentions that my alma mater—the University of California at Berkeley—is the “top public university in the country.”
 I know, it’s a risky strategy, but never has a fellow Cal alum interviewing me not given me the job.

 As recent grads, this will more than likely be the strongest portion of our résumé.
-Include your university, majors, minors, and honors should all be included in this section.
-You can include only the GPA in your major is much better than your overall GPA, but be prepared to answer any questions about your academic record in an interview.
+Your university, majors, minors, and honors should all be included in this section.
+You can include only the GPA in your major if it is much better than your overall GPA, but be prepared to answer any questions about your academic record in an interview.
 High school info and prestigious honors (valedictorian, National Merit Scholar, etc.) can be included for now, but they should be removed if you have enough work experience to take its place.

 Be sure to include a GPA.
 Even if it’s less than stellar, not including a GPA leads a hirer to assume it was a train wreck.
-A simple way to bump up a GPA is by listing our “GPA within major,” since most of us did better in the classes that applied to our future.
+A simple way to bump up a GPA is by listing your “GPA within major,” since most of us did better in the classes that applied to our future.
 If you get asked about your overall GPA in the interview, you will have a better opportunity to explain why it might be a bit lower.
 (Maybe you had to work two jobs during the spring semester and your grades suffered, for example.)

-A simple way to beef up your education section is by including associations and extracurriculars you were involved with.
+A simple way to beef up your education section is by including associations and extracurricular activities you were involved with.
 These should ideally relate directly to your field—absolutely no Dungeons & Dragons references—and only include groups with which you held a title-worthy position.
 Even if it’s something lame like Deputy-vice-secretary-elect, it proves you did more than attend a single informational meeting.

 Relevant Courses